kobayashi276/MusicPlayer-JavaFX/README.md

 Music player with JavaFX

 -Name of each team member:
-Pham Phuoc Tan
+Pham Phuoc Tan,
-Nguyen Hoang Phuc Khang
+Nguyen Hoang Phuc Khang,
 Nguyen Minh Trung Hieu

 -Demo group using JDK19 and SDK is openjdk-19 java version "19", using database is Mysql with JDBC.